JuliaPlots/UnicodePlots.jl/README.md

   - **BlockCanvas**:
     This type of canvas is also Unicode-based.
 It has half the resolution of the BrailleCanvas.
 In contrast to BrailleCanvas, the pixels don't have visible spacing between them.
 This canvas effectively turns every character into 4 pixels that can individually be manipulated using binary operations.

+  - **AsciiCanvas**:
+    This type of canvas only uses standard ASCII character for drawing.
+Naturally it doesn't look as nice as the Unicode-based ones.
+However, in some situations it might yield better results.
+Printing plots to a file is one of those situations.

   - **DensityCanvas**:
     Unlike the BrailleCanvas the density canvas does not simple mark a "pixel" as set.
 Instead it increments a counter per character that keeps track of the frequency of pixels drawn in that character.
 Together with a variable that keeps track of the maximum frequency, the canvas can thus draw the density of datapoints.